adam-t-z/rag-ai-chatbot/README.md

-# RAG AI Chat Assistant v3
+# Chat With Your Books (Powered by RAG)

-A modern, intelligent chat interface that uses Retrieval-Augmented Generation (RAG) to provide accurate answers based on your document collection.
-Built with FastAPI backend and a beautiful, responsive web interface.
+A friendly, modern chat interface that uses Retrieval-Augmented Generation (RAG) to answer questions grounded in your documents.
+It ships with a clean FastAPI backend and a delightful, responsive web UI.
+Pour in knowledge, ask away, and watch the magic happen ✨

 ## 🚀 Features